 Learning vs acquisition

-The idea that language learning is a “subconscious” process comes from the Krashen’s (1981) input hypothesis, which suggests that acquisition (implicit learning) is more effective than explicit learning of a language.
+The idea that language learning is a “subconscious” process comes from the Krashen’s (1981) input hypothesis, which suggests that acquisition (implicit learning) is more effective than the explicit learning of a language.
 However, this does not mean that learning is purely a conscious process or that acquisition is entirely subconscious.
-As linguist Steven Pinker (1994) notes, “Try teaching language to a brick.”

 Even young children who are acquiring language are using their analytical abilities to learn.
 As Laura Ann Petitto and Patricia Kuhl have pointed out, even young children who learn language implicitly are still using their analytical abilities to make sense of the language around them (Petitto & Kuhl, 2003).